We charged a penalty on your Form 5500-EZ because your return was late or incomplete.

 - You can send a signed statement and request removal of the penalty, if you have an acceptable reason why your return was late or incomplete.

-- You can complete Form 843 and submit it with your signed statement requesting removal of the penalty and a refund of the penalty previously paid, if you previously paid the penalty and feel you have an acceptable reason.
+- You can complete Form 843 (PDF) and submit it with your signed statement requesting removal of the penalty and a refund of the penalty previously paid, if you previously paid the penalty and feel you have an acceptable reason.

 - Keep this notice in your permanent records.

 Answers to Common Questions

 The penalty amount is $25.00 a day for each day the return is late or incomplete.
 Maximum amount charged is $15,000.

 The IRS, Department of Labor, and Pension Benefit Guaranty Corporation jointly developed the Form 5500-series returns for employee benefit plans to satisfy annual reporting requirements under ERISA and the Internal Revenue Code.

 Plan sponsors must generally file the return on the last day of the seventh month after their plan year ends.
 For more information, visit Form 5500 Corner.

 - Call the 800, 866 or 888 number listed on the top right corner of your notice.

 - Authorize someone (such as an accountant) to contact the IRS on your behalf using Form 2848, Power of Attorney and Declaration of Representative (PDF).